Ray, Thornback ray, Roker

 Other management methods are currently being considered at an EU level, fishing gear modifications, education, conservation measures (such as closed seasons during spawning times).
 Some protected areas have been designated in these waters but offshore areas are not sufficiently managed.
 There are no official minimum landing sizes except for some IFCAs, which, mandate a minimum landing size (40-45 cm disc width) in inshore waters in England and Wales.

 ICES conduct assessments for most skate and ray species on a biennial basis.
 There are a lack of reference points for the stock, which prevents the development of management plans (Mangi et al. 2018).
 Data-limited approaches have been used (using some survey and landings data) but there are important information gaps.
 Projects including the Fisheries Science Partnership, Sustainable Management of rays and Skates (SUMARiS), National Evaluation of Populations of Threatened and Uncertain Elasmobranch Stocks (NEPTUNE) have been collecting data to close these data gaps.
-Discarding is known to occur, however the amount that are discarded dead is unknown and therefore, the total fishing mortality is unknown.
-Fishery-independent surveys have been conducted in Lyme Bay (through the Carhelmar survey) and the UK-Q1-SWBeam survey (conducted from 2006-present).
+The Irish Groundfish Survey is a fishery-independent survey that is used as a stock size indicator and covers a large proportion of the stock area.
+Fishery-dependent data includes landings data.
+Landings data have improved in quality through recent years, though some species misidentification likely takes place.
+Discarding is known to occur but discard survival is unknown and therefore, it is unknown if fishing mortality is at sustainable levels.

 Surveillance legislation is underpinned by EU Law, which require that all vessels above 12m in length use vessel monitoring systems (VMS), and mandate at-sea and aerial surveillance and inspections of vessels, logbooks and sales documents.
 There is direct management of fishing effort for vessels since 2003, which allocates effort in kW-days to vessels of >15 m.
 However, the inshore (smaller) fleets are generally not managed by effort to the same extent.